BaseMax/LaravelTaskDDD/README.md

 # PHP Task API DDD

-This is a PHP-based RESTful API that manages tasks using Domain Driven Design (DDD) architecture.
+This is a PHP & Laravel-based RESTful API that manages tasks using Domain Driven Design (DDD) architecture.
 The API allows users to create, read, update, and delete tasks.

 ## Table of Contents